kody1350/test/README.md

 # test
-This repository is a test for learning the mechanics of GitHub.
+This repository is a test for learning the mechanics of GitHub. - creation

+Updating file. - updating